apache/cloudstack-documentation/source/adminguide/systemvm.rst

       wanted commands and print some output to STDOUT; otherwise if it receives 'advanced' as the first parameter, it should not execute any commands/logic nor print anything to STDOUT

-5. There are 9 health check scripts written in default systemvm template in '/root/health_checks/' folder.
+5. There are 9 health check scripts written in default systemvm Template in '/root/health_checks/' folder.
 These indicate the health checks described in executive summary.

 6. The management server will connect periodically to each virtual router to confirm that the